Skip to content

 • Target time deadline for the AutoML call back stop function (minutes): time limit beyond which the self-tuning algorithm stops iterating if a time-based early termination policy has been chosen (see the parameter above).

-The Analysis strategy for documents with layout information parameter applies to Studio experiments.
+• Analysis strategy for documents with layout information:

 It determines how to manage graphical layout information than can be present in test documents.
 Test documents can have layout information if they originate form PDF files that were imported with the PDF document view option enabled.